chartjs/Chart.js/docs/migration/v4-migration.md

 #### Specific changes

+* Animations are now in an optional plugin.
+If you are using the registration feature, you will need to `register` the `Animation` plugin.
 * The radialLinear grid indexable and scriptable options don't decrease the index of the specified grid line anymore.
 * The `destroy` plugin hook has been removed and replaced with `afterDestroy`.
 * Ticks callback on time scale now receives timestamp instead of a formatted label.